 Guatemala is one of the most diverse countries in Central America, and it accounts for about 40% of the region’s population.
 It is also one of the poorest and most inequitable countries in Latin America.
 In 2019, AONs enthusiasm and passion for safe and secure homes saw 22 employees build 2 homes and 26 smokeless stoves in Guatemala.Read about Lindsey's Experience in Guatemala

 Traditional Homes in Mozambique

 In 2012, AON took on their first build with Habitat for Humanity Great Britain.
 13 employees took on the challenge to build safe homes Mozambique where 2 houses were built using local materials with stabilized foundations and cement floors.

-For each trip AON employees take part in a variety of fundraising activities.
-This has ranged from pushing themselves to run a half marathon, to balloon modelling at children’s parties, and baking cakes to sell in the office.
+For each trip, AON employees have taken part in a variety of fundraising activities.
+They have pushed themselves to run half marathons, hosted balloon modelling at children’s parties, baked cakes to for the office and more.

 The funds raised by AON have enabled them to take part in our build projects as well as assisting the funding of the resources and staff needed to build.

 “Quite simply one of the most rewarding things I have ever done!
 And rewarding on a number of different levels – the obvious is seeing the difference that the efforts of the group made to the lives of a surprisingly large group of individuals and their, quite often, emotional response.